A regression approach to the two-dataset problem: Introduction

 The second situation is related to the data source.
 To ensure a sufficient number of observations, data are collected from multiple sources, which may violate the assumption that the data are from the same population.
 For example, medical data are often collected at several hospitals, but different hospitals are likely to have different treatments or patients.
 Thus, the analysis of data collected in this way may be invalid because the data are from different populations.
 However, as in the diabetes dataset discussed in Section \ref{sec:Motivating data}, such different populations also share some common aspects.
 In practice, data are obtained by a mix of these two situations mentioned above.

 To address above two situations explicitly, we link the process, focusing on the difference in measurement, to the linear regression model, and derive two prediction errors, which are estimated by the Bayesian approach.
 The first evaluates the internal data compatibility.
-Furthermore, we investigate the heterogeneity/similarity among observations with the second error, which is addressed within the framework of Bayesian model averaging (see, e.g., \citet{raftery-etal-97, brown-etal-02, steel-19, miyawaki-maceachern-19}).
+Furthermore, we investigate the heterogeneity/similarity in the set of predictors with the second error, which is addressed within the framework of Bayesian model averaging (see, e.g., \citet{raftery-etal-97, brown-etal-02, steel-19, miyawaki-maceachern-19}).

+Situations similar to the one considered in this paper are addressed in the classical estimation methods, including the generalized $T^{2}$-statistics applied in the two-sample problem (see \citet{hotelling-31}), the canonical correlation analysis applied in the test of independence (see \citet{hotelling-36}), and the test of mean vectors of different distributions using the multivariate analysis of variance (see, e.g., \citet{anderson-03}).
+More recently, statistical inferences for big data are demanded, and the distributed computing plays an important role in the literature (see \citet{gao-etal-21} for its review), the technology of which is related to the problem examined in this paper.

 The rest of this paper is organized as follows.
 After two real datasets used in this paper are introduced in Section \ref{sec:Motivating data}, Section \ref{sec:Two-dataset problem} describes a general two-dataset problem and derives two prediction errors, focusing on the difference in measurement.
 Their Bayesian estimation is explained in Section \ref{sec:Estimate the prediction error}.
 The sensitivity of our estimation approach to the prior distribution is also discussed in this section.
 Section \ref{sec:Illustrative applications} presents illustrative applications of our method using two real datasets.
 Finally, Section \ref{sec:Conclusion} concludes the paper.